Adamski443/Documentation/Agresso/EProcHandlerConfig.md

 ![Marketplace Search Invoices](../Images/EProcHandlerConfig/marketplaceSearchInvoices.png)

-In Ivnoices screen select the top invoice by clicking on the invoice number
+In Invoices screen select the top invoice by clicking on the invoice number

 ![Find Invoice to Resend](../Images/EProcHandlerConfig/searchForInvoice.png)